-This report summarizes the results of a ninth season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Amendment 5 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey and shovel-testing) and test excavations (Appendix A).
-Eight volunteers and the project director contributed a combined total of 160 person days (approximately 960 hours) of fieldwork.
+This report summarizes the results of the eleventh season of archaeological investigations carried out by the Historical Society of Saginaw County, Inc., in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The field investigations, conducted under Amendment 7 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey and shovel-testing) and test excavations (Appendix A).
+Five volunteers and the project director contributed a combined total of 150 person days (approximately 900 hours) of fieldwork.

-The goals of the survey/salvage portion of this project continued to be to document and collect artifacts from archaeological sites that are being exposed through processes of erosion and to investigate by shovel-testing, if, and to what extent, intact portions of the sites remain.
+The goals of the survey/salvage portion of this project continued to be to document and collect artifacts from archaeological sites that are being exposed through erosion, farming, or other cultural processes, and to investigate by shovel-testing if, and to what extent, intact portions of the sites remain.
 Erosion, whether by natural or cultural means, exposes artifacts making them vulnerable to removal by persons untrained in archaeological recording techniques and unmindful of the irreparable damage that is caused by removing artifacts from their archaeological context.
 This project aims to limit such damage by recording the provenience of exposed artifacts and collecting them for future study.
-An assessment of the amount of erosion observed at each of the sites monitored in 2007 is presented in the Analysis and Evaluation section of this report.
-Erosion is described using terms such as minor/minimal, moderate and severe.
+An assessment of the amount of erosion observed at each of the sites monitored in 2009 is presented in the Analysis and Evaluation section of this report.
+Erosion is described using somewhat subjective terms such as minor/minimal, moderate and severe.
 Along this continuum, minor/minimal indicates that unvegetated riverbank was present, but no actual slumping of the riverbank was observed.
 Severe erosion indicates that portions of the riverbank, at least 30-50 cm thick, have slumped down to the waters edge.
 Erosion described as moderate would be somewhere between these two extremes.

-Surface survey was limited to 13 previously recorded sites.
-Surface collections, totaling 17 objects, were made from five of the 13 sites that were monitored during the 2007 field season.
-No previously unrecorded sites were found.
+Surface survey was limited to seven previously recorded sites and one newly discovered locale.
+Surface collections, totaling eleven objects, were made from three of the eight sites that were monitored during the 2009 field season.
+The location of the newly found site was reported to the Michigan Office of the State Archaeologist and assigned site number 20SA1367.

 Test excavations were conducted at site 20SA722.
 These excavations were conducted primarily to: 1) assess site stratigraphy and the nature of buried archaeological deposits; 2) obtain a representative sample of artifacts to assess site use through time and to relate site components to the broader local and regional culture history; 3) obtain material suitable for radiocarbon dating; and 4) obtain floral and faunal remains to assess site seasonality and subsistence practices.

-Twenty-seven square meters were excavated at 20SA722 during the 2007 field season.
-The 27 square meters are contiguous and connect previously excavated Blocks A and D (Sommer 2005, 2007) (Appendix C).
-These excavations exposed several trash pits and/or hearth features, including what was left of Feature 1, most of which was previously excavated in Block A, and Feature 9, most of which was previously excavated in Block D. Two additional features include Feature 10, a hearth/trash pit, and Feature 11, a trash pit.
-The 2007 excavations at 20SA722 yielded 19,745 catalogued objects.
-In addition, 90 samples, containing a total of 609.75 liters of sediment, were saved for flotation.
+The 10 square meters excavated at 20SA722 during the 2009 field season are divided between Excavation Blocks B and C. Each of these Excavation Blocks was expanded from a four square meter block originally excavated in 2006.
+An additional six square meters were added to Excavation Block B and four square meters were added to Block C (Appendix C).
+Excavation of Block B exposed a large, multi-use storage pit/hearth/trash pit (Feature 5) and a large hearth feature (Feature 18).
+The edge of Feature 5 was partially exposed during the 2006 excavation.
+Excavation of Block C revealed part of an artifact scatter (Feature 8), a portion of which was previously excavated in 2006, and a large trash pit (Feature 19).
+The 2009 excavations yielded 11,109 catalogued objects.
+In addition, 218 samples, containing a total of 1203.5 liters of sediment, were saved for flotation and 6 soil samples (877.0 g dry weight) were collected for possible future geological analysis.
+Material derived from the flotation samples has not yet been analyzed or catalogued.